andybondar/spring-boot-helloworld-example/README.md

 docker build -t spring-boot-helloworld:0.0.1 .
 ```

-At this point the Application is built and ready to run.
+At this point, the Application is built and ready to run.
 If you don't want to do a manual building - skip the next chapter.

 ## Running the Application on your Desktop

 You may want to build the App manually and run it on your Desktop without containerizing it, also you may want to build a JAR archive and store it somewhere for later use.
-In this case please follow the instructions below in this chapter.
+In this case, please follow the instructions below in this chapter.

 ### Requirements